Research

 8. “Property and Possession in Rousseau’s Social Contract

 The Cambridge Companion to Rousseau’s ‘Social Contract,’ eds.
 David Williams and Matthew Maguire.
-Cambridge: Cambridge University Press, (forthcoming) [penultimate draft]
+Cambridge: Cambridge University Press, 2024. [pdf][link]

 Property has a vexed status in Rousseau’s Social Contract.
 On one hand, Rousseau seems committed to the conventionalist view that property is a creation of law and state.
 Yet Rousseau also recognizes pre-political dimensions of property, such as a right of first occupancy and a natural entitlement to land through “labor and cultivation.”
 In this chapter, I contend that Rousseau’s seemingly divergent views on property become less paradoxical once one distinguishes between the rights of others and the more self-regarding aspects of morality.
 Focusing on the dense section of the Social Contract titled “Of Real Property,” I argue that while Rousseau acknowledges moral obligations governing the use of things, he ultimately holds that persons only have full-fledged property rights within the state.
 I suggest, moreover, that Rousseau’s attention to both the political and pre-political dimensions of property continues to resonate in contemporary debate.